EverydayHealthLogo

 Who is Dr. Lowsky, Hematologist in Stanford, CA?

 Dr. Robert Lowsky, MD is a Hematologist, who primarily practices in Stanford, CA with 1 additional practice location.
-He has been practicing for over 31 years and is board certified by the American Board of Internal Medicine.
+He has been practicing for over 31 years and is board certified.
 Dr. Lowsky graduated from McGill University Faculty of Medicine and completed his residency at Toronto General Hospital, Canada.
 Dr. Lowsky is fluent in English and French, and is currently seeing new patients.
 Dr. Lowsky’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Lowsky’s office at (650) 723-4000.

 Where did Dr. Lowsky go to medical school and complete their residency?